mbhangui/wiringPi/README.md

 This is an unofficial fork of another unofficial fork [wiringPi](https://github.com/WiringPi/WiringPi) of the original [wiringPi](http://wiringpi.com/).

   * The last "official" source release can be found at the [`final_source_2.50`](https://github.com/WiringPi/WiringPi/tree/final_official_2.50) tag.
-  * Debian builds of this fork is available using [Open Build Service](https://software.opensuse.org//download.html?project=home%3Ambhangui%3Araspi&package=wiringPi)
+  * Debian/Ubuntu builds of this fork is available using [Open Build Service](https://software.opensuse.org//download.html?project=home%3Ambhangui%3Araspi&package=wiringPi)

 # Installation